Byron/depot/src/md/talks.md

 ## Rusty Snacks (Short useful vids about Rust)

 ### Borrow trait
-* How to use Borrow to become indepent of whether something is borrowed or not in generic code.
+* How to use Borrow/BorrowMut to become indepent of whether something is borrowed or not in generic code.

+### RefCell Usage
+* Point out that Rc is by no means required ... explain why Rc is used.

 ### Expressionistic
 * Everything is an expression